-3.2.1 INITIAL SCREENING
+3.2.1 Initial screening

-All applications are screened by the relevant expert staff member from Rannís.
+All applications are screened by an expert staff member from Rannís.
 Incomplete applications and applications where IRF rules (in this handbook) have not been followed are rejected without further review, and the applicant is notified of that outcome.